tiliado/nuvolaplayer/CONTRIBUTING.md

 Web App Script
 --------------

-Web App Scripts (service integration scripts) run in the web interface and communicates with Nuvola Apps Runtime.
+Web App Scripts (service integration scripts) run in the web interface and communicates with Nuvola Player.
 If you want to add support for a new service, follow [Service Integration Development guides](http://tiliado.github.io/nuvolaplayer/development/apps.html).